jerkin

 jerkin の語源・成り立ち Etymology

-The word jerkin is found in English from the 16th century.
-Its origin is uncertain, but it is often linked to Dutch jurk, meaning a kind of coat or garment.
-It became established as the name of an old practical outer garment.
+Jerkin appeared in English in the 16th century, but its exact origin is uncertain.
+It is often linked to Dutch jurk, meaning a kind of coat or outer garment.
+The word seems to have first settled as the name of a practical jacket, and later related forms kept the same basic stem.

 外部辞書で調べる